Venue: Reg Driver Visitor Centre, Christchurch Park, IP4 2BX

 Committee in Appendix 1 to the report be noted;

-Reason: To provide an audit trail of funding that has been spent from the Central Area Committee budget and to allow the Central Area Committee to devolve 10% of its annual budget to support small scale community initiatives
+Reasons: To provide an audit trial of funding that has been spent from the Central Area Committee budget and to allow the Central Area Committee to devolve 10% of its annual budget to support small scale community initiatives